So Dan before we get started, why don’t you tell us a little bit about yourself and your background?

 Q. So what does the evolution of Football Index to include order books mean to you?

-The evolution towards the Betfair model should be very much geared up to the serious investor.
+The evolution towards the trading exchange model should be very much geared up to the serious investor.
 My biggest problem was finding ‘theoretical value’ but finding it hard to realise this – being able to set my own prices would be a big improvement.

 Q. As a seasoned trader order book trader, what advice can you share with traders who have yet to experience this setup?